 Opening Doors and Transforming Lives

 Where many were homeless, SRO Housing Corporation has created homes.
-With more than 34 years of experience, SRO Housing has embraced a more comprehensive and holistic approach to eradicating homelessness by providing the full continuum, of housing; short-term/emergency, transitional, and permanent supportive housing (PSH)—all in private units.
+With more than 37 years of experience, SRO Housing has embraced a more comprehensive and holistic approach to eradicating homelessness by providing the full continuum of housing; short-term/emergency, transitional, and permanent supportive housing (PSH)—all in private units.

-We are the largest provider of affordable single-room-occupancy in the Western United States.
-We have assisted more than 2,300 formerly homeless and low-income men and women in our emergency housing, transitional housing, and permanent supportive housing comprised of 30 sites with 400 housing units currently in development.
+We are the largest provider of affordable single-room-occupancy homes in the Western United States.
+Over 2,300 formerly homeless and low-income men and women reside in our 31 properties and we have over 500 homes currently in development.